aarchbold/true-2.0/README.md

 This site is strictly client side.
 There is no server side code in this repo.
 Some of the JavaScript may point to existing code.
 Details coming soon.

 ### install environment
+This repo uses an older version of node.
+It was developed with node 8.9.0.
+If you are getting errors trying to get it to run this is probably why
 * Clone this repo to your local machine
 * Navigate to the root of the repo
 * Run "npm install" (this should install all dependencies)